 - Musculoskeletal issues, such as osteoporosis and arthritis

 The goal is to help you improve your condition with a workout plan.
-When you have a chronic disease, you need to consider many factors, such as the medication you take and the movement range.
+When you have a chronic disease, you must consider many factors, such as your medication and movement range.
 An exercise physiologist understands this.
 They have the knowledge and skills to understand this and prescribe safe workouts customized to your individual needs.

 Chronic pain management

 Chronic pain refers to prolonged pain that lasts beyond the average period of healing or pain that goes on for three months or more.
-An exercise physiologist can prescribe workouts that will help to improve your quality of life and manage the pain.
+An exercise physiologist can prescribe workouts to help improve your quality of life and manage the pain.

-Most people who have chronic pain fear that working out can make things worse.
+Most people with chronic pain fear working out can worsen things.
 But programs that a professional has prescribed can help in pain management.

 Pregnant or have just given birth.

 Doing the wrong exercises can be quite harmful when you are pregnant.
-It would be best if you did workouts that are safe during pregnancy and the post-natal period.
-This is because your body will go through so many changes during this time; therefore, you need to adjust your workouts accordingly.
+Therefore, it would be best if you did safe workouts during pregnancy and the post-natal period.
+This is because your body will undergo many changes during this time; therefore, you must adjust your movements accordingly.

 Working out can be helpful when you have a mental illness, such as depression and anxiety.
-An exercise physiologist can prescribe workouts for individuals who are living with mental illness.
-In addition, they have done lots of research on the benefits of working out to improve mental illness.
+An exercise physiologist can prescribe workouts for individuals with mental illness.
+In addition, they have researched the benefits of working out to improve mental illness.

 Advice on lifestyle modification to improve your health status

-If you desire to become more active to maintain a healthy weight and lifestyle, you need behavioral change.
-This can be tough, especially if you are doing it on your own.
+You need behavioral change if you desire to become more active to maintain a healthy weight and lifestyle.
+This can be tough, especially if you are doing it independently.
 However, an exercise physiologist can work with you to help you make long-term lifestyle modifications that you will stick to.

 Want to lose weight or maintain a healthy weight by having an effective exercise plan

-You want a customized workout program that will help you attain your wellness and fitness goals.
+You want a customized workout program to help you attain your wellness and fitness goals.

 This is especially if you have been inactive for an extended period.
-The Exercise physiologist can provide you with an exercise plan that will help you get on track.
+The Exercise physiologist can provide you with an exercise plan to help you get on track.

 Workouts can help manage cancer—patients who start exercising following a cancer diagnosis experience less fatigue and side effects of chemotherapy and surgery.